pytransitions/transitions/README.md

 ```

 If a reused state machine does not have a final state, you can of course add the transitions manually.
 If 'counter' had no 'done' state, we could just add `['done', 'counter_3', 'waiting']` to achieve the same behaviour.

+Note that the `HierarchicalMachine` will not integrate the machine instance itself but the states and transitions by creating copies of them.
+This way you are able to continue using your previously created instance without interfering with the embedded version.

 #### <a name="threading"></a> Threadsafe(-ish) State Machine